Four language and communication skills

-Surprisingly enough, writing is not indispensable to master a second language or even your native language.
+Surprisingly enough, writing is not indispensable to mastering a second language or even your native language.
 This is shown by the fact that many languages don’t even have a script.

-Here, I’ll give an outlook of the practical activities that you can do to keep a balance in your language study routine.
+Here, I’ll give an outlook on the practical activities that you can do to keep a balance in your language study routine.

 Teachers and students need to understand the different types of oral activities in foreign language teaching as well as the different goals of activities.